-Authority Cited: Beaumont; B. and Fletcher
+Authority Cited: Beaumont, B. and Fletcher; Beaumont

 Author name and dates: Francis Beaumont (1584-1616)